pyroesp/pyroesp.github.io/_posts/2018-06-14-shooting-bad-guys-2.md

 That should give us plenty of time to work with.

-Update: It turns out the pick isn't fast enough for how fast the SPI communication is going.
+<b>Update:</b> It turns out the pick isn't fast enough for how fast the SPI communication is going.

 *TODO : PCB, code, ...*